Carlovo/minimal-full-stack-app-aws/README.md

 ## Deployment

 You need programmatic access to an AWS account and have Terraform on your machine to deploy this application.
-I wrote this app using Terraform v0.12.26 with provider.aws v2.65.0 and provider.archive v1.3.0, but later versions usually work in Terraform as well.
+The app can be deployed with Terraform v0.14.8 with provider.aws v2.65.0 and provider.archive v1.3.0, but later versions usually work in Terraform as well.
 Run the regular `terraform init` and `terraform apply` command and everything should deploy fine.
 Terraform will output the website and API endpoint of your app if deployment was successful.